 (Here are some of the menorahs we’ve acquired, with their stories: Eight Days of Chanukah)

-On the third night we, once again, lit my favourite menorah.
+But this one, which we call our ‘Irish menorah’ is my favourite menorah.
 Several years ago, when our children were really just children, we were on holiday in the far south west of Ireland.
 West Cork to be precise.
-We were staying on a very small island in Roaringwater Bay and, as there were no shops, we had to cross over by boat to a small village on the mainland to get supplies.
-I say ‘we’, but I have to admit that it was my partner who usually went off to do the shopping while I stayed and supervised – from a very relaxed distance – the children, as they played amongst the rock pools and with the small gang of other children also staying on the island.
+We were staying on a very small island called Long Island in Roaringwater Bay and, as there were no shops, we had to cross over by boat to the small village of Schull on the mainland to get supplies.
+I say ‘we’, but I have to admit that it was my partner, Jo, who usually went off to do the shopping while I stayed and supervised – from a very relaxed distance – the children, as they played amongst the rock pools and with the small gang of other children also staying on the island.

 Of course we’ll never really know the real story.
 But as I watch that old brass menorah glow as the candles burn and flicker, I feel a extraordinary link to the past: a link in a chain that remains – despite the tribulations and tragedies of history – unbroken.